gcallah/work/chaps/weber.md

 ## Introduction

-In his famous book, *The Protestant Ethic and the Spirit of Capitalism* (henceforth *PE*), Max Weber famously explained the rise of capitalism by pointing to the Protestant ethic, which, he claimed, was a new attitude towards work and towards capital accumulation.
+In his most renowned book, *The Protestant Ethic and the Spirit of Capitalism* (henceforth *PE*), Max Weber famously explained the rise of "modern capitalism" by pointing to the Protestant ethic, which, he claimed, was a new attitude towards work and towards capital accumulation.
 (It is the former aspect, of course, that justifies examing the book in a volume devoted to thoughts about work.)
-A number of scholars have since disputed his explanation.
+But while this thesis is (in)famous, it has often been dismissed, sometimes as a nice attempt that on examination failed, and at other times as simply preposterous.

-In this paper, I will attempt to offer a summary of some notable, recent debate on Weber's thesis, with the goal of indicating whether that thesis is still viable.
-In the course of doing so, it will become apparent that in some prominent cases, as Stephen Kallberg argues in the introduction to his translation of *PE*, "Weber's critics never mastered his complex argument" (2011: 50).
+In this paper, I will attempt to offer a summary of some highlights of the debate on Weber's thesis, with the goal of indicating whether that it is still viable.
+In the course of doing so, it will become apparent that in many prominent cases, as Stephen Kallberg argues in the introduction to his translation of *PE*, "Weber's critics never mastered his complex argument" (2011: 50).